Cold Prey: Plot

-They go down to the basement where Jannicke kills the generator, alerting the Mountain Man to their whereabouts.
-Morten Tobias finds a box cutter and puts it in his pocket.
-Jannicke waits for the Mountain Man to appear so she can shoot him but discovers the keys she gave to Eirik on the floor.
-When she enters the back room she finds Eirik tied up but alive.
-Unable to free him, she goes back to wait for the Mountain Man.
-When he appears, he goes straight into the back room.
-Jannicke points the gun at him, but he shuts off his flashlight and disappears into darkness.
-Thinking quickly, Jannicke shuts the door and locks him in the back room but refuses to leave him in there with Eirik.
-Opening the door, she shoots but is knocked askew by Morten Tobias who realizes the Mountain Man is using Erik as a human shield.
+Jannicke and Morten Tobias kill the generator, baiting the Mountain Man to go to the basement.
+Morten Tobias finds a box cutter and puts it in his pocket and hides.
+Jannicke enters the back room and finds Eirik tied up and still alive.
+Unable to free him, she goes back into hiding near Morten Tobias.
+When the Mountain Man appears going into the back room, Jannicke points the gun at him, but he shuts off his flashlight and disappears into darkness.
+Thinking quickly, Jannicke shuts the door and locks him in the back room, but refuses to leave him in there with Eirik.
+Opening the door, she shoots but is knocked over by Morten Tobias who realizes the Mountain Man is using Erik as a human shield.
 The Mountain Man impales Eirik with his pickaxe, killing him.
-Morten Tobias tells Jannicke to run.
-He tries to stop the Mountain Man with a saw but to no avail, and The Mountain Man kills him.
-Jannicke grabs her skis and runs outside into the darkness only to be knocked out by the Mountain Man.
+Morten Tobias tells Jannicke to run and tries to kill the Mountain Man but to no avail.
+Jannicke grabs her skis from the shed and runs outside into the darkness only to be knocked out by the Mountain Man.

-When she awakes, she is on the sled, buried under her dead friends.
-The Mountain Man brings them to a deep ravine and begins tossing the bodies over one by one.
-Jannicke grabs the box cutter out of Morten Tobias's pocket and lies still.
-Jannicke is the last to be dragged off the sled and, as the Mountain Man grabs her, she stabs him in the neck with the box cutter.
-They struggle over the pickaxe and end up on the ground by the edge of the ravine.
-As the Mountain Man is about to stab Jannicke, she rips off his goggles revealing a birthmark over his eye.
-Taken by surprise, the Mountain Man lets his guard down.
-Jannicke grabs his pickaxe and stabs him in the stomach, sending him over the ravine.
+Jannicke wakes up buried under her friend on a sled.
+The Mountain Man is tossing her friends one by one into a deep ravine.
+Jannicke grabs the box cutter out of Morten Tobias's pocket and pretends to be dead.
+Jannicke, the last to be dragged off the sled, stabs the Mountain Man in the neck with the box cutter.
+They struggle over the pickaxe near the edge of the ravine.
+Jannicke manage to rip off the Mountain Man google revealing his birthmark over his eye.
+This surprises the Mountain Man and Jannicke grabs his pickaxe and stabs him in the stomach, sending him over the edge of the ravine.

 In a flashback, we see the Mountain Man as a boy, running from his pursuer.
 As he is covered in the snow, he looks up to see the faces of his parents burying him alive.
 The Mountain Man hits the bottom of the ravine, surrounded by the bodies of Jannicke's friends.
 Jannicke, exhausted, collapses into the snow.